tikikun/tikikun.github.io/content/posts/tutorial-high-quality-llm-on-low-vram/index.md

 I have been using Llama3.1 locally for many tasks from programming to formatting data.
 I hope the tips above will also work out well for you.

-Also btw, I have an A2000 with 12gb of VRAM, but I bought it used with the price of 350$, and you can also get card like 4060 Ti with similiar pricing as well.
+Also, I have an A2000 with 12gb of VRAM, but I bought it used with the price of $350, and you can also get card like 4060 Ti with similar pricing as well.
 I think the VRAM requirement is reasonable and not "GPU rich" by any means.